acasto/iptic-memex/README.md

 - From within `chat` mode you can access the following commands:
   - Access the help menu with `help` or `?`.
   - Load a conversation from a file with `load`.
-    - Enter a filename to load a conversation from the conversations directory.
+    - Enter a filename to load a conversation from the chats directory.
     - From the 'load' subcommand you can then use `list` or `ls` to list the available conversations.
     - Tab completion is supported in Unix environments.
     - Exit out of the subcommand with `exit` or `quit`.
   - Save a conversation to a file with `save`.
-    - Enter a filename to save the conversation to the conversations directory.
+    - Enter a filename to save the conversation to the chats directory.
     - From the 'save' subcommand you can then use `list` or `ls` to list the available conversations.
     - Tab completion is supported in Unix environments.
     - Exit out of the subcommand with `exit` or `quit`.
   - Clear the context and start a new conversation with `clear`.
   - Dump the chat message array for debugging with `show messages`.
+  - Show token length of current session with `show tokens`.

 ### Chat about a file or URL